How to Apply for a 2021 ROTC National High School Scholarship

 1. Submit Your Application Early: The first scholarship board usually meets in October, the second board in January, and the third board in March.
 Getting your application completed before the first board will increase your chances of receiving a scholarship because the application will be seen three times.
 Additionally the first board is where a lot of four year scholarships are awarded from as well.
 If you really want a four year scholarship get your application complete prior to the first board.
 Key things that need to be done to have the scholarship ready for the first board is to upload your high school transcripts, upload your SAT or ACT scores, complete the physical fitness test, and conduct an interview.
 Here at Eastern we can complete both the fitness test and interview for you.
 Contact us at rotc@ewu.edu to schedule.

-Go Army website
+Army ROTC website

 The Go Army website